Wakabayashii459/uchain_finance/README.md

 # uchain_finance

-`uchain_finance` is a Python-based financial modelling prototype for an energy-platform style business.
+`uchain_finance` is a Python-based financial modelling prototype for an energy-platform.

-The project demonstrates how commercial finance analysis can be automated in Python instead of relying solely on spreadsheets.
-It models a simplified energy marketplace where renewable generators supply electricity to commercial customers through a platform.

 The model includes: